marcinbelicki/tempoaware/README.md

 ## Running app

-To run an app four environment variables need to be set:
+To run the app, four environment variables need to be set:

 - `TEMPO_TOKEN` - token for the Tempo app, you can create it under this address `https://{your-organization-name}.atlassian.net/plugins/servlet/ac/io.tempo.jira/tempo-app#!/configuration/api-integration`